LemonUIbyLemon/LemonUI_CPP/README.md

 ## Usage

-If you are a developer, check the different header files depending on what you plan to use.
+* For developers: Check the different header files depending on what you plan to use.
 They should be 1:1 to the .NET implementation.
+* For contributors: Make sure that your PowerShell Execution Policy is set to RemoteSigned or lower (`Set-ExecutionPolicy RemoteSigned`)

 [appveyor-img]: https://img.shields.io/appveyor/build/justalemon/lemonui-cpp?label=appveyor
 [appveyor-url]: https://ci.appveyor.com/project/justalemon/lemonui-cpp